 There is no recovery for injuries arising out of voluntary participation in off-duty recreational, social or athletic activity that is not a part of the employee's work related duties, unless the activity is a reasonable expectation of employment or is expressly or impliedly required by the employment.
 However, activities of a worker who is hired to engage in recreational or athletic activities are in the course of employment.
 Some commentators have suggested that when an employee furnishes equipment for the activity, or has an interest in the activity, for example in relation to advertising the business, a compensable injury is more likely to be found.
-In any instance, an employer should post notice pursuant to Title 8, regulation 9881 that "your employer or its insurance carrier may not be liable for payment of workers' compensation benefits for any injury which arises out of an employee's voluntary participation in any off-duty recreational, social or athletic activity which is not a part of the employee's work-related duties."
+In any instance, an employer should post notice pursuant to Title 8, regulation 9881, which includes advice that the employer may not be responsible for compensation because of an injury due to the employee's voluntary participation in any off-duty recreational, social, or athletic activity that is not a part of the employee's work-related duties.